NguyenChHieu/MNISTV1/README.md

-# MNISTV1
+# Multi-classification practice
-MNISTV1 is the first multi-classification model I created,which effectively separates data into suitable categories with non-linearity with the help of the softmax activation function.
+This is the first multi-classification model I created,which effectively separates data into suitable categories with non-linearity with the help of the softmax activation function.

 ## Note:
 + This code was originally written on .ipynb